kgdunn/pid-book/univariate-review/t-distribution.rst

 			          &= 20 - 2.286 = {\bf 17.7} \\
 			\text{UB} &= 20 + 2.286 = {\bf 22.3}

 #.
-We can confirm these 9 samples are normally distributed by using a q-q plot (not shown).
+We can confirm these 9 samples are normally distributed by using a q-q plot (not shown, but you can use the code below to generate the plot).
 This is an important requirement to use the :math:`t`-distribution, next.

 #.
 Calculate an estimate of the standard deviation.